kentik/config-snippets-cloud/cloud_Azure/terraform/module/README.md

 # Azure Kentik integration Terraform module

-Terraform module, which creates Azure and Kentik resources, for Azure cloud integration in Kentik.
+Module supporting management of Azure and Kentik resources required for flow log export from Azure to Kentik.

 Module enables:
 * Flow logs in all Network Security Groups (NSG) found in requested Resource Groups